MontaServices/AzureDevOpsWikiToDocFx/README.md

 - Links between pages
 - Images
 - Mermaid diagrams
+- Running the website in a subdirectory: all the links are made relative

 # Does not support

-- Running in a subdirectory: the resulting site must run on its own domain.
-This is because we don't touch the link in the wiki files which are absolute.
+- Nothing that I currently know of.

 # Template

+This project contains a modified version of the default DocFX template to get everything to work.

-To use a certain docfx template, place the template files in a directory named ".docfx_template" in your wiki repository.
+To use your own docfx template, copy the template files in this repository to adirectory named ".docfx_template" in your wiki repository.
+Then modify the template to your needs.

 # Hiding content